Kiwa hirsuta: Characteristics

 The animal has strongly reduced eyes that lack pigment, and is thought to be blind.
 The "hairy" pincers contain filamentous bacteria, which the creature may use to detoxify poisonous minerals from the water emitted by the hydrothermal vents where it lives.
 This process is known as chemosynthesis.
 Lipid and isotope analyses provide evidence that epibiotic bacteria are the crab's main food source and K. puravida has highly modified setae (hairs) on its 3rd maxilliped (a mouth appendage) which it uses to harvest these bacteria.
 Yeti crabs receive most of their essential nutrients from chemosynthetic episymbiotic bacteria which grows on hairlike setae.
 This chemosynthetic episymbiotic bacteria can be found growing from numerous areas of their ventral surface as well as their appendages.
-The ε- and γ- proteobacteria that this methane-seep species farms are closely related to hydrothermal-vent decapod epibionts.
+The ε- and γ- proteobacteria that this methane-deep species farms are closely related to hydrothermal-vent decapod epibionts.
+These bacteria contain enzymes that are involved with the reductive tricarboxylic acid cycle and sulfite oxidation.
+It is believed that these enzymes play a critical role in carbon fixation and sulfur cycling.
 Alternatively, it may be a carnivore, although it is generally thought to feed on bacteria.

-Although it is often referred to as the "furry lobster" outside the scientific literature, Kiwa hirsuta is a squat lobster, more closely related to crabs and hermit crabs than true lobsters.
+Although it is often referred to as the "furry lobster" and confused with lobsters outside the scientific literature, Kiwa hirsuta is a squat lobster, more closely related to crabs and hermit crabs than true lobsters.
 The term "furry lobster" is more commonly used for the family Synaxidae.
+The "yeti crab" was found in a recently discovered family called the Kiwaidae.
+This family is closely associated with the two families, Epsilon and Gammaproteobacteria.